 Indian food is one of my favorite cuisines.
-The flavor combinations and the richness of its dishes is unique.
+The flavor combinations and the richness of its dishes are unique.

 There are many different ladoo varieties depending on the region and the occasion.

 Some of its base ingredients are condensed milk, different types of flour, ghee, coconut, traditional spices, nuts, jaggery and sugar.

 This sugar-free toasted coconut sesame ladoo recipe doesn’t contain any added sugar, only medjool dates to naturally sweeten them.

 2 cups / 200 grams shredded coconut